tfh0007/Git-Hub-Manager/How To Use.md

     $ ./Git-Hub-Manager Python-Programs

-To use the second optional parameter type you custom message afterwards (Do not use quotes) For example we can run this program on my Python-Programs directory as follows.
+To use the second optional parameter type you custom message after a space (Do not use quotes and do not use spaces) For example we can run this program on my Python-Programs directory as follows.

-    $ ./Git-Hub-Manager Python-Programs My custom commit message.
+    $ ./Git-Hub-Manager Python-Programs My-custom-commit-message.
+In this example I used - instead of spaces.

 Additional Information